circAssimilate/dotfiles/README.md

 defaults, and so on.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## Working with Private Credentials

+This dotfiles collection has the path `private/*` added to it's `.gitignore`.
+To export environment credentials that should not be shared, you can create a `/private` directory at the root of this repo and create a file to store these in (e.g. `credentials.zsh`).

+## Reloading Dotfiles

+You can restart your session or just use `reload!` in any shell to get the latest configuration.